 Appearance: Light Ivory Powder

 FAA-5000 can effectively hydrolyze starches at a pH range from 4.0 to 6.5, with the optimum pH range being 4.8 to 5.4.
 If greater enzyme stability is preferred, the reaction should be conducted at a pH above 5.5; if a faster reaction rate is desired, the pH should be kept below 5.5.
 Its pH optimum will depend on several process variables such as time, temperature, substrate concentration, and dough moisture levels.
 Figure 1 shows the effect of pH on FAA-5000 activity.

 EFFECT OF TEMPERATURE

-FAA-5000 can effectively hydrolyze starch at temperatures from 45°C to 55°C, with its optimum temperature at 50°C. Its optimum temperature depends on the actual processing conditions such as time, pH, substrate concentration, moisture, etc. Figure 2 shows the effect of temperature on FAA-5000 activity.
+FAA-5000 can effectively hydrolyze starch from 30°C to 60°C. For maximum activity, its optimal temperature range is from 45°C to 55°C, with its optimum temperature at 50°C. Figure 2 shows the effect of temperature on FAA-5000 activity.